Dofus-Batteries-Included/DBI.Plugins/README.md

 DBI provides integration with Microsoft loggers: simply call one of the `DBI.Logging.Create` methods to get an `ILogger` that outputs to the `BepInEx` console window.

+#### Persistent storage

+DBI provides persistent key-value stores.
+They can be used to store application data without making it a setting that can be configured by the user:
+- `Task<string> DBI.Store.GetValueAsync(string storeName, string key)`
+- `Task DBI.Store.SetValueAsync(string storeName, string key, string value)`

 #### Settings

 DBI uses the configuration system provided by BepInEx and store the configuration of all plugins in the `BepInEx/config/DofusBatteriesIncluded.cfg` file.